-outstanding recognition individuals contribution organizations in disaster-risk management projects of PAGASA, the annual Wind Vane Award was presented in the evening celebration.
+outstanding In recognition of individuals contribution of and organizations in disaster-risk management projects of PAGASA, the annual Wind Vane Award was presented in the evening celebration.
 Hosted by GMA-7's Mariz Umali and Joel Reyes Zobel, the Wind Vane Awards were given to the Science Education Institute (Education and Training), Australian Aid (Technical and System Support), Panahon TV (Weather Broadcasting), Mr. Ellaguim Ausan Adug (Commitment to Public Service, PAGASA Retiree), and DOST Undersecretary Fortunato dela Peña (Human Resource Development).

-PAGASA looks forward to another year of celebration, in accordance with the World Meteorological Organizations' vision of providing safety and well-being of people throughout the world and to the economic benefit of all nations.
+PAGASA looks forward to another year of celebration, in accordance with the World Meteorological Organizations' vision of providing safety and wellbeing of people throughout the world and to the economic benefit of all nations.